White Cell Count

-This test measures the number of white blood cells, or WBCs, in your blood.
-Cells in your bone marrow produce white blood cells and release them into the bloodstream to help you fight infection.
-White blood cells are part of the body's immune system, which keeps you healthy and makes you well when you get sick.
+This test measures the number of white blood cells (WBCs) in your blood.
+Cells in your bone marrow make white blood cells and release them into the bloodstream to help you fight infection.
+White blood cells are part of your body's immune system, which keeps you healthy and makes you well when you get sick.
 White blood cells work to destroy any foreign virus, fungus, or bacteria that enter your body and threaten to make you sick.

 When you get sick, your white blood cell count is higher than normal because your body is releasing more of these cells to fight the infection.
 But if you have certain illnesses like HIV or cancer, your white blood cell count can drop to very low levels.
 It can also drop if you are on medicine like chemotherapy that weakens your immune system.

-White blood cells are divided into five major types:
+White blood cells are divided into 5 major types:

 This test measures the total count of all types of white blood cells.
 It does not measure the levels of individual types of white blood cells.